MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-with-docker.md

 ##Overview
 In the image below you can see how the environment will be.
 As you can see I use three different parts of consul: the agent, the server and template.
 The agent tells the server it is online and which services the machine/container has available.
-Consul-template queries the server and replaces the configuration file of Haproxy which it also notifies.
+Consul-template queries the server and replaces the configuration file of Haproxy which it also restarts.
 On shutting down a webserver the Consul agent notifies the server it is leaving and Consul-template will remove the server from the configuration file.

 ![Container overview](/images/2015-12-05-scaling-your-webapplication-with-docker/overview.png)